Amir-Rastkhadiv/fun-gym/tests/testing.md

 ***

-## FURTHER TESTING
+## MANUAL TESTING

 35. The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.

-36. The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
-A large amount of testing was done to ensure that all pages were linking correctly.

-37. Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-38.
+Also, All links tested.

+## AUTOMATED TESTING

+36. The following figures show the accessibility tests.
+For further information, please look at the [tests](/tests/) folder in the repo.

 ![Figure 11](/tests/testing-readme-figures/testing-user-stories-sc11.jpeg)